adelsolt/SIEM-deployment-with-Wazuh-in-virtualized-security-environment/README.md

-SEIM deployment with Wazuh manager in a virtualized security enviromentSEIM deployment with Wazuh manager in a virtualized security enviroment
+SEIM deployment with Wazuh manager in a virtualized security enviroment SEIM deployment with Wazuh manager in a virtualized security enviroment

     Project overview:
         This project integrates the Wazuh solution in a virtual infrastructure of multiple VMs, where on of them will be running Wazuh manager and the rest of the end devices will be running Wazug agent this sollution deployment aims to provides for each node these security operations:
+         - Endpoint Security
          - Security configuration assessment (SCA)
          - Log analysis and Threat intelligence
          - Instrution and malware detection